Xbox Game Pass: Features

 Xbox Game Pass is similar to Xbox One's existing EA Play video game subscription and to the PlayStation Now service offered by rival Sony.
 The subscription catalog contained more than 100 games at launch, with games being added to, and sometimes withdrawn from, the catalog from time to time.
 Xbox Game Pass allows the player to download the full game to the console; according to Head of Xbox Phil Spencer, this was done to give players "continuous, full-fidelity gameplay without having to worry about streaming, bandwidth or connectivity issues".
-Unlike EA Play, Xbox Game Pass offers games from a wide range of publishers, such as Bandai Namco, Capcom, WB Games, 2K Games, and first-party games from Xbox Game Studios.
+Unlike EA Play, Xbox Game Pass offers games from a wide range of publishers, such as Bandai Namco Entertainment, Capcom, Warner Bros.
+Games, 2K, and first-party games from Xbox Game Studios.
 According to Spencer, Microsoft sees the Game Pass as more of a platform to offer games that do not fit the common mold that sell well and would be difficult to gain a publisher, and instead to allow these games to be offered in the subscription model, encouraging both developers to create new and experimental titles.
 The Game Pass also provides a way for players to try games they would not normally have purchased.

 The catalog features select games for Xbox Series X/S and Xbox One as well as select Xbox 360 and Xbox titles with which Xbox Series X|S and Xbox One are backwards-compatible.
 There is no limit to the number of games a player can download and install to their consoles, other than the amount of storage space available to the console.
 As long as a game remains in the catalog, it is available for unlimited download and play by subscribers.
 Players can purchase games in the catalog at a 20% discount, and any related add-on content for those games at a 10% discount.
 The discounted price is available only while the game is in the catalog and is only for the particular game.
 Games from the catalog can be played while the console is offline, but for no more than 30 days before it must reconnect to verify an active subscription.

 If the game is removed from the catalog or the player ends their subscription, access is suspended until the player purchases the game or renews their subscription, but their in-game progress will be saved in the interim.
 If the game is an Xbox 360 title, it will be backward-compatible and must be used on Xbox Series X|S or Xbox One; it cannot be downloaded to a player's Xbox 360 console unless the player chooses to purchase it.